 CSA

-Over the last few years your generosity and dedication to our CSA has been amazing!
-For the fifth year in a row, we once again bested our CSA goal, receiving nearly $140,000 back as a refund.
+Over the last five years, your generosity and dedication to our CSA has been amazing!
+For the sixth year in a row, we once again bested our CSA goal, receiving more than $140,000 back as a refund.
 All of which will not be assessed nor increase future CSA goals.
 Each year more and more parishioners are realizing that CSA continues to be the best way to support our parish (see chart below).
 Because of our success with this program many great initiatives continue, allowing us to connect with our community in impactful ways.
 We can only do this with your continued support.

-The Archdiocese of Detroit has set our 2023 CSA goal at $177,986 ($5,000 less than our 2022 goal and $16,000 less than our 2021 goal).
+The Archdiocese of Detroit has set our 2024 CSA goal at $179,519.
 The heart of the CSA 2.0 campaign has been sharing the value of every dollar given.
 CSA remains the best way to support St. Isidore and the only channel where every cent of every dollar directly helps the parish unlike other channels such as offertory.

-The best and easiest way to set up a one-time or recurring gift is through Pushpay.
-Setup takes just a few minutes; simply go here and choose the “Give Today” button.
+The best and easiest way to set up a one-time or recurring gift is through our digital giving solution.
+Setup takes just a few minutes if you are not already a part of this incredible system; simply go here and choose the “Give Today” button.
 If you are more comfortable offering a check (payable to St. Isidore CSA) or cash, a CSA envelope is enclosed with this letter.
-Please return it during the collection at Mass at some point in the month of May or simply mail to the parish office.
+Please return it during the collection at Mass at some point in the month of May or simply mail it to the parish office.
 If you’ve never supported the CSA, we ask that you consider doing so this year.
-Even the smallest recurring gift can make a big impact.
+Even the smallest gift can make a big impact.
 Please consider signing up and offering support today.

 Have questions?